nakarin0528/GeneticSwift/README.md

 # GeneticSwift

-GeneticsSwift is a Genetic algorithm library witten in Swift.
+GeneticsSwift is a Genetic algorithm library written in Swift.

 Comming soon...